Kirankkt/Cancer_Researcher_AI/README.md

 Contributions are welcome!
 If you have suggestions for improvements or features, please create a pull request or open an issue.

 ## License
-This project is licensed under the GPL License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.txt) file for details.

-## History of the Cancer Chatbot
+## History of the Cancer Researcher AI

-The Cancer Chatbot project was initiated by Akshay PR and Kiran KT in (2024) with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
-The project was born out of a desire to create a user-friendly tool for cancer research.
+The Cancer Researcher AI project was initiated by Akshay PR and Kiran KT in 2024 with the goal of providing an AI-powered assistant to help answer common cancer-related queries based on reliable medical information.
+The project was born out of a desire to create a user-friendly tool for cancer research and inspired by [perplexity](https://www.perplexity.ai/).

 ### Key Milestones:
 - **[09 2024]**: Initial concept and prototype developed.